 Where: 17-19 Maddox Street, W1S 2QH

-Why: Spend the last day of 2021 at Michelin-starred Gymkhana for an evening of high society and fine dining.
-It's set to be a special night with the acclaimed restaurant offering an exclusive five-course tasting menu featuring a selection of Gymkhana classics.
-Highlights include Dill & Honey Salmon, Truffle Masala Bhaji and the restaurant's iconic Chicken Butter Masala.
-The price tag is slightly eye-watering at £115 per person (not including wine), but that's a problem 2022 you can deal with.
-Where: 42 Albemarle Street, Mayfair, London, W1S 4JH
+Why: Spend the last day of 2024 at Michelin-starred Gymkhana for an evening of high society and fine dining.
+It's set to be a special night with the acclaimed restaurant offering an exclusive tasting menu featuring a selection of Gymkhana classics.
+Highlights include dill and black pepper salmon tikka with mint and mustard chutney, truffle masala bhaji and a guinea fowl korma.
+The price tag is slightly eye-watering at £155 per person (not including wine), but that's a problem 2024 you can deal with.
+Where: 42 Albemarle Street, W1S 4JH

 VIP New Year's Eve parties in London

 If going to a nightclub without having a table is an unthinkable prospect, these VIP New Year’s Eve London events are tailor-made for you.
 Expect to pop bottles of the finest Champagne, dress up in your finery and jump those long queues, as these NYE parties are the height of glamour and sophistication.